wvict/wvict.github.io/pages/projects/covid-graphs-generator.md

 **Technologies used**: Python, pdfminer, pandas, matplotlib

 This project has the goal of automating the process of updating tables and graphs on the Portugal's Covid-19 pandemic Wikipedia page.
+In uncertain times like these the internet often becomes a "jungle" of misinformation.
+Collaborating with other people to share accurate and updated information from trusted national health authorities is my attempt to help make the internet a better place.

 The developed Python script parses the Direção Geral de Saúde's website and gets from the PDF reports all the necessary information to produce/update graphs and tables on the Portugal Covid-19 Wikipedia Page.
 To extract the data from the PDF file I used [pdfminer](https://github.com/euske/pdfminer).
 The data is then saved into a .csv file and later used for the creation of the charts and tables.
 These are now ready to be inserted into the `edit section` on the Wikipedia page.
 More information about the process of contributing to the Wikipedia page (both in english and in portuguese) can be obtained in the github repository.

 # Example of charts